bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.75 - 08.04.2014 =
+* NEW : The Afrikaans language file is added.
+* Bugfix : We fixed the bug of the user's list on multisite.

 = V3.74 - 24.03.2014 =
 * NEW : Compatibility with plugin Contact Form Multi.